2-minute Toasted Bread With Olive Oil And Salt (Easiest Side Dish!)

 This post may contain affiliate links.
 Please read my disclosure for more info.

 You know what you’re making for dinner tonight, but what shall you serve with it?
-We’ve been serving these olive oil and salt toasts for literally years.
+We’ve been serving these olive oil toasts for literally years.
 Make them once and they’ll become your go-to easy side dish too!

 A close up of someone pouring olive oil over a platter of toasted bread with olive oil and salt